-B: Yeah, I can see that as well as another big topic: where are people going to sit when they come back?
+B: Yeah, I can see that as well as another big topic for employee safety: where are office workers going to sit when they come back?
 Once people are coming back are they holding put, sticking to an assigned seat, or would they be switching seats?

-N: I mean that varies depending on how much space each of these companies has.
+N: I mean that varies depending on how much space an organization has.
 So if you’re lucky to have one-to-one seating available (a desk available for each employee), then maybe you want to stagger people out, maybe have people sit in every other seat, for example.

-But if space is more of a concern and you don’t have as many desks as people, then maybe you want to have two or three people use one desk and have them switch out which days they’re in office.
+But if space is more of a concern and you don’t have as many desks as people, then maybe you want to have two or three people use one desk and have them switch out which days they’re in an office environment.
 Which, of course, means you should emphasize the cleaning there.

 N: Beyond cleaning, what makes the plan possible to have people work in shifts every other day is the fact that in February, 3.4 percent of the U.S. workforce was completely remote and now it’s close to 100 percent.
 So we’ve seen that this can work.
 It’s not unrealistic to move into a plan where some people don’t come in every single day.